Empirical processes, typical sequences and coordinated actions in standard Borel spaces: Introduction

 over all admissible encoding and decoding strategies given the rate constraint $R$ and the information patterns at the two nodes (i.e., which node knows what).
-In other words, the goal is to ensure that, from the observer's viewpoint, the empirical distribution of $\{(X_{\bullet,i},U_i)\}^n_{i=1}$ is as close as possible to the target distribution $P_{X_\bullet U}$ in the sense that the corresponding expectations of all $f \in \cF$ are as close as possible, {\em uniformly} over $\cF$.
-Operational criteria of this kind arise, e.g., in the context of statistical learning from random samples \cite{BueKum96,RaginskyITA09}, where the functions in $\cF$ may be viewed as candidate predictors of $U$ given $X_\bullet$.
+In other words, the goal is to ensure that, from the observer's viewpoint, the empirical distribution of $\{(X_{A,i},U_i)\}^n_{i=1}$ is as close as possible to the target distribution $P_{X_A U}$ in the sense that the corresponding expectations of all $f \in \cF$ are as close as possible, {\em uniformly} over $\cF$.
+Operational criteria of this kind arise, e.g., in the context of statistical learning from random samples \cite{BueKum96,RaginskyITA09}, where the functions in $\cF$ may be viewed as the losses of various candidate predictors of $U$ given $X_A$.

-In this paper, we consider two special cases of this set-up: \begin{enumerate} \item Given two alphabets $\cX$ and $\cY$, we take $\cX_A = \cX$, $\cX_B = \varnothing$, $\cU = \cY$, $\bullet = A$.
+In this paper, we consider two special cases of this set-up: \begin{enumerate} \item Given two alphabets $\cX$ and $\cY$, we take $\cX_A = \cX$, $\cX_B = \varnothing$, $\cU = \cY$.
 This is a generalization of the basic two-node empirical coordination problem \cite[Section~III.C]{CufPerCov09} to abstract alphabets.
-(A related problem, though with a slightly different operational criterion, is lossy source coding with respect to a family of distortion measures \cite{DemWei03}.) \item We have $\cX$ and $\cY$ as above, but now $\cX_A = \cU = \cX$, $\cX_B = \cY$, and $\bullet = B$.
-Moreover, $P_{U|X_A X_B} = P_{U|X_B} = P_{X_A|X_B}$\footnote{More precisely, we require that, under $P_{X_A X_B U}$, $X_A$ and $U$ are conditionally i.i.d.\ given $X_B$.}.
-This is a generalization of the problem of communication of probability distributions \cite{KraSav07} to abstract alphabets, where we also allow side information at the decoder (Node $B$). \end{enumerate}
+The work of \cite{CufPerCov09} is, in turn, related to the problem of communication of probability distributions \cite{KraSav07}.
+(A related problem, though with a slightly different operational criterion, is lossy source coding with respect to a family of distortion measures \cite{DemWei03}.) \item We have $\cX_A$ and $\cU$ as above, and also $\cX_B = \cZ$, where $\cZ$ is some third alphabet.
+This is a generalization of the problem stated in 1), but now we also allow side information at the decoder. \end{enumerate}

 Our achievability results hinge on the assumption that the function class $\cF$ admits the {\em Uniform Law of Large Numbers (ULLN)}.
 Given an abstract alphabet $\cZ$, we say that a class $\cF$ of functions $f : \cZ \to [-1,1]$ admits the ULLN if the following holds: for any i.i.d.\ random process $\{Z_i\}^\infty_{i=1}$ over $\cZ$, we have